 First Nations, Inuit and Métis Liaison Program

 The objective of the FNIMLP is to develop cultural competence in the Unit’s approach to incidents involving First Nations persons or communities.
-While the SIU does not have jurisdiction over First Nations police, the Unit has been proactive in developing a protocol for incidents where investigations overlap.
+While the SIU does not have jurisdiction over First Nations police, the Unit has in place a protocol for incidents that may involve Indigenous communities in one way or another.
 For instance:

 - A case that takes place on First Nations land involving both a First Nations police service and the Ontario Provincial Police (OPP), the latter over which the SIU has jurisdiction to investigate.

-- A case off reserve involving a police service where a member of a First Nations community is seriously injured, dies, or alleges sexual assault.
+- A case off-reserve involving a law enforcement service where a member of a First Nations community is seriously injured, dies, or alleges sexual assault.

-Whenever possible, a First Nations Liaison leads or participates in investigations involving or having an impact upon FNIM people or communities to ensure that investigations are conducted with respect and sensitivity.
+Whenever possible, a member of the program leads or participates in investigations involving or having an impact upon Indigenous peoples or communities to ensure that investigations are conducted with respect and sensitivity.

 Under the Special Investigations Unit Act, 2019, the SIU Director may enter into agreements with a First Nations Police Service in Ontario for the purpose of conducting or assisting with investigations.